CLARIN-D for Human Speech and Language Processing: Psycholinguistics and Cognitive Psychology

 Software Tools for Research Projects

 CLARIN-D provides software and web services for the analysis and preparation of language data.
-This includes WebAnno for the manual and semi-automatic annotation of texts or WebLicht for automatic annotation of texts with a variety of tools that can be combined according to the needs and preferences of the user.
+This includes WebAnno for the manual and semi-automatic annotation of texts or WebLicht for the automatic annotation of texts with a variety of tools that can be combined according to the needs and preferences of the user.

 Providing Your Own Research Data